 Let’s see how the changes would affect Amanda and Dan’s home loan application:

 These changes don’t mean there will be a borrowing ‘free-for-all’.
-Responsible lending still applies.
-It will still be more difficult than in the past to get a home loan because of other elements of the loan assessment have tightened.
+Responsible lending still applies, and other elements of the loan assessment have tightened.

-I’ll keep you posted.
-If you have any questions about these changes book a chat with me and I’d be happy to help you.
+If you’d like to find out how your borrowing power has changed book a chat with me and I’d be happy to help you.

 You might be interested in these posts: